t-brandt/orvara/README.rst

 Color bar settings:
 ~~~~~~~~~~~~~~~~~
-To color-code orbits with a key, set a colormap from
+To color-code orbits with a key, choose a colormap from the
-matplotlib list of colormaps and a reference scheme for the colorbar.
+matplotlib list of colormaps (default viridis) and a reference scheme for the colorbar.
 Three reference schemes
 are avaliable: the eccentricity as ecc, the secondary companion in jupiter mass as msec_jup and
 the secondary companion in solar mass as msec_solar.
 Use :code:`use_colorbar` to toggle the colorbar key on and off with :code:`True` or :code:`False`.